andreztz/LooksBetter/README.md

-# visu
+# visu GitHub Chrome Extension

-Chrome Extension changes the font properties in github.
+Changes the font properties in github.